DeusExHackina/Fallout-4/README.md

 This IS somewhat disorganized and I probably won't clean it up. :P When in doubt, Use The Most Recent Version.
 I'll try to ID stuff by savefile name but eh. =^_^=

-Save1_A22D40DD - Summary: bunch o' stuffs plus Marine Armor
+Save1_A22D40DD - Summary: bunch o' stuffs plus Marine Armor.
+No buttloads of stuff I don't use sitting around, but plenty of other.

 Save115_A22D40DD, Save177_A22D40DD - Summary: bunch o' stuffs